 Ben oversaw the move from Perriam’s Place to new, purpose-built kitchens in Cullompton, mid-Devon, with help from our small team.
 The new kitchen and storage facilities in Cullompton opened up exciting opportunities for Otter Vale and its growing family of customers and suppliers.
 The layout and design were planned by Ben and the team to provide an efficient, comfortable and modern working environment from where cooking can continue in the traditional way – but with more “flow” and more space!
 Within a number of months, Otter Vale gained SALSA (Safe And Local Supplier Approval) accreditation, a mark of our team’s commitment to high standards and integrity.

 In 2018, we received the wonderful news that George of Georgie Porgie’s Puddings had negotiated the freehold on the old Otter Vale Products building on Perriam’s Place, and he has successfully gained planning permission to build a new outlet there – neatly completing the circle of our combined histories.
 The Otter Vale family are delighted for George and his team, and we look forward to watching this new phase progress.

-2018 also brought us to the Food Drink Devon Awards, where Otter Vale were named Best Brand 2018-2019, runners up in the Best Producer award, and our Redcurrant Jelly came away with a Food Drink Devon Gold award, for which it scored between 90-99%.
-Not bad!
+2018 also brought us to the Food Drink Devon Awards, where Otter Vale were named Best Brand 2018-2019, runners up in the Best Producer award, and our Redcurrant Jelly came away with a Food Drink Devon Gold award.

 What We Do